Skip to content

 Hosted by Robin Hickman

 Following the demand for our 2022 and 2023 communications webinars, we are inviting some of New Zealand’s exceptional communicators to share their insights and experience in creating outstanding communications.
-The first of our three webinars took place on 9th May.
-This featured the award-winning Māia Studio talking about their kaupapa Māori and cause-related communications.
+The first webinar featured the award-winning Māia Studio talking about their kaupapa Māori and cause-related communications.
+You can watch the webinar here.
+The second webinar featured Te Taumata Toi-a-Iwi and explored the development of the art trust’s communications over the last five years.
 You can watch the webinar here.